 9- Play Cards

 Playing cards is another fun activity for children of all ages.
 Go Fish is a simple game for younger players while games like Rummy are fun for older kids.
+You can even play games like solitaire online.
 If you don’t know how to play these card games or if the kids lack the skills, it’s a great time for everyone to learn.

 No matter how old you are, coloring is an activity that never goes out of style.
 Get out the coloring books or print off a few sheets from an online source.
 Grab the coloring pencils, garida.net crayons, and/or paints and sit back, relax, and enjoy each other’s company as you complete this activity together.